-4 (c) "English language learner" means limited English 5 proficient pupils who speak a language other than English as their 6 primary language and have difficulty speaking, reading, writing, or 7 understanding English as reported to the center.

-8 (d) "Statewide weighted average foundation allowance" means 9 the number that is calculated by adding together the result of each 10 district's or public school academy's foundation allowance or per 11 pupil payment calculated under section 20 multiplied by the number 12 of pupils in membership in that district or public school academy, and then dividing that total by the statewide number of pupils in 13 14 membership.
-For the purposes of this calculation, a district's foundation allowance shall not exceed the basic foundation 15 allowance under section 20 for the current state fiscal year.
-16 17 Sec.
+- 1 assistance program or temporary assistance for needy families - 2 assistance; or who is homeless, migrant, or in foster care, as - 3 reported to the center. - 4 (c) "English language learner" means limited English - 5 proficient pupils who speak a language other than English as their - 6 primary language and have difficulty speaking, reading, writing, or - 7 understanding English as reported to the center. - 8 (d) "Statewide weighted average foundation allowance" means - 9 the number that is calculated by adding together the result of each - 10 district's or public school academy's foundation allowance or per - 11 pupil payment calculated under section 20 multiplied by the number - 12 of pupils in membership in that district or public school academy, - 13 and then dividing that total by the statewide number of pupils in - 14 membership.
+For the purposes of this calculation, a district's - 15 foundation allowance shall not exceed the basic foundation - 16 allowance under section 20 for the current state fiscal year. - Sec.
 31b.
-(1) From the appropriations in section 11, there is

-18 allocated an amount not to exceed \$1,500,000.00 \$750,000.00 for 19 2017-2018 2018-2019 for grants to at-risk districts for 20 implementing a balanced calendar instructional program for at least 21 1 of its schools.

-(2) The department shall select districts for grants under this section from among applicant districts that meet both of the following:
+(1) From the appropriations in section 11, there is - 18 allocated an amount not to exceed \$1,500,000.00 \$750,000.00 for - 20 implementing a balanced calendar instructional program for at least - 21 1 of its schools. - 22 (2) The department shall select districts for grants under - 23 this section from among applicant districts that meet both of the - 24 following: - 25 (a) The district meets 1 or both of the following: - 26 (i) Is eliqible in $\frac{2017-2018}{2018-2019}$ for the community - 27 eligibility option for free and reduced price lunch under 42 USC

-'''

-25 (a) The district meets 1 or both of the following:

-'''

-26 (i) Is eligible in 2017-2018-2018-2019 for the community 27 eligibility option for free and reduced price lunch under 42 USC